tfKamran/studio-help/100_quickstart/104_creating-appliances.md

 Windows Azure is another option for hosting your appliances.
 The Azure Image format will do the hard work for you, building a .vhd file tailored for hosting on Microsoft's Windows Azure service.
-Upload your Azure publishsettings file to your Studio account, and you will be able to create images on Windows Azure, then jump over to the management portal to instantiate and manage your virtual machines.
+Upload your Azure publish settings file to your Studio account, and you will be able to create images on Windows Azure, then jump over to the management portal to instantiate and manage your virtual machines.
 See [Use > Windows Azure] for more information.